mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 ![Import Wizard for DocDB](./resources/assets/AzureSearch-DataSource.png)

-Once you click this, choose a name for the Cosmos DB datasource.
-If you completed the previous lab, `lab02.3-cognitive_services`, choose the Cosmos DB account where your data resides as well as the cooresponding Container and Collections.
+Once you click this, choose a name for the Cosmos DB data source.
+If you completed the previous lab, `lab02.3-pcl_and_cognitive_services`, choose the Cosmos DB account where your data resides as well as the corresponding Container and Collections.
 If you did not create the previous lab, select "Or input a connection string" and paste in `AccountEndpoint=https://timedcosmosdb.documents.azure.com:443/;AccountKey=0aRt6JVgbf9KafBxRVuDMNfAj9YoSBbmpICdJ41N5CwHcjuMcVk7jWDBcu4BxbTitLR1zteauQsnF1Tgqs1A3g==;`.

 Click **OK**.